-NEW YORK (AP) — FBI Director James Comey says government and the tech industry need to sort out their differences over encryption before "something terrible happens" that would make productive conversations impossible.
+NEW YORK (AP) — FBI Director James Comey said government and the tech industry need to sort out their differences over encryption before "something terrible happens" that would make productive conversations impossible.

-The encryption debate took center stage earlier this year after the FBI demanded that Apple Inc. help it access an iPhone used by one of the attackers in December's shootings in San Bernardino, California, which left 14 people dead.
+The encryption debate took center stage earlier this year after the FBI demanded that Apple Inc. help it access a locked iPhone used by one of the attackers in December's shootings in San Bernardino, California, which left 14 people dead.

 Apple, backed by the vast majority of the tech industry, vowed a court fight, saying that doing so would leave its phones inherently insecure and vulnerable to similar future requests from the U.S. and other governments, but the matter was ultimately dropped after a third-party provided the FBI with a way to access the phone's information.

 Comey said Tuesday that he would have preferred that the matter be handled privately, but understood Apple's need to litigate the matter.
 He added that he was "happy" that the FBI was able to buy a solution to the problem and avoid a longer court battle.

 Meanwhile, the FBI, other members of law enforcement and some members of Congress, have called for legislation mandating the use of so-called "back doors" into encrypted devices.

 But most of the tech industry, along with privacy advocates and civil libertarians, counter that creating a back door would undermine security and privacy for everyone, putting everything from national security to global e-commerce at risk of being hacked.